elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

   - ??It adds an init container in the Pod with the objective of copying the SDK to a shared volume.

-  - ??efines an `emptyDir volume` mounted in both containers.
+  - ??Defines an `emptyDir volume` mounted in both containers.

   - ??Adds `NODE_OPTIONS` and other OTEL related environment variables.